Tornadoes of 2015: December 16 (Australia)

-December 23–25
+December 23–25 (United States)

 On the evening of December 23, a significant tornado outbreak affected the Midwest and South, producing tornadoes mainly across Illinois, Michigan, Indiana, Mississippi, Alabama, and Tennessee.
 One of the first tornadoes of the event was an EF1 tornado that touched down in Greenwood, Indiana, where several homes sustained damage.
 Another EF1 tornado caused damage to homes in the Indianapolis suburb of Noblesville.
 Two other tornadoes were reported in Indiana - an additional EF1 near the Rush County/Decatur County Line and an EF0 in Wayne County near Fountaintown.
 In Illinois, an EF1 tornado destroyed outbuildings and downed trees near the town of Sciota.
 The outbreak also spawned the only known tornado to touch down in Michigan during the month of December, an EF1 that struck the Detroit suburb of Canton, causing considerable damage to vehicles, an industrial park, and a gas station.
 Farther south, a strong EF2 tornado occurred near Marianna, Arkansas, completely destroying mobile homes, tearing roofs off of frame homes, and damaging cabins in the area.

 A large, destructive high-end EF3 tornado touched down south of Clarksdale, Mississippi, killing two people and severely damaging or destroying about 15 homes in that area.
 The tornado continued to the northeast, later snapping trees and destroying homes near Marks and Como before dissipating.
 The parent supercell that produced the Clarksdale tornado then produced a new tornado, a violent wedge that grew to nearly a mile wide and devastated the southern edge of Holly Springs, where two people were killed and a motorsports park and many homes were destroyed.
 Additional people were killed further along the path near Ashland and Canaan as well, where the tornado reached EF4 intensity.
 Homes were swept away and pavement was scoured from roads in this area.
 The tornado killed another person near Walnut before it eventually crossed into Tennessee, destroying homes near Middleton and Selmer before lifting.
 The Holly Springs/Ashland tornado killed 9 people in all.
-Another destructive EF3 tornado struck the small community of Lutts, Tennessee after dark, destroying homes and a church, and completely flattening the local post office.
+Another destructive EF3 tornado struck the small community of Lutts, Tennessee, after dark, destroying homes and a church, and completely flattening the local post office.
 Significant tornado activity continued through parts of Mississippi and Tennessee overnight, including an EF2 tornado near Linden that downed many trees and killed an elderly couple in their small, unanchored home.
 More tornadoes were reported the following day and on Christmas as well, including a high-end EF2 tornado that destroyed homes in Birmingham.
 Overall, the outbreak resulted in 38 tornadoes and 13 deaths.